karpathy/karpathy.github.io/nntutorial.md

 ## Understanding Neural Networks from a Programmer's Perspective

 Hi there, I'm a PhD student at Stanford.
 I've worked on Deep Learning for a few years as part of my research.
 Among several of my related pet projects is [ConvNetJS](http://convnetjs.com) - a Javascript library for training Neural Networks.
 Javascript allows one to nicely visualize what's going on and to play around with the various hyperparameter settings, but I still regularly hear from people who ask for a more thorough treatment of the topic.
-This article (which I plan to expand out to lengths of a book chapter) is my attempt at just that.
+This article (which I plan to slowly expand out to lengths of a few book chapters) is my attempt at just that.

 At least in my case, everything about Neural Networks became much clearer when I started ignoring full-page, dense derivations of backpropagation equations and just started writing code.
-That's why in this tutorial there will be **very little math** (I honestly don't believe it is necessary and it can sometimes obfuscate simple concepts).
+That's why in this tutorial there will be **very little math** (I just don't believe it is necessary and it can sometimes even obfuscate simple concepts).
 Since my background is in Computer Science and Physics, I will instead develop the topic from what I refer to as **programmer's perspective**.
 My exposition will center around code and various physical intuitions of variables tugging on each other.
 Basically, I will strive to present the algorithms in a way that I wish I had come across when I was starting out.

 > "...everything became much clearer when I started writing code."

-I'm sure you're eager to jump right in and learn about Neural Networks, backpropagation, how they can be applied to datasets in practice, etc. But before we get there, I'd like us to first forget about all that.
+Perhaps you're eager to jump right in and learn about Neural Networks, backpropagation, how they can be applied to datasets in practice, etc. But before we get there, I'd like us to first forget about all that.
 Let's take a step back and understand what is really going on at the core.
 Lets first talk about real-valued circuits.

 ## Chapter 1: Real-valued Circuits

 In my opinion, the best way to think of Neural Networks is as real-valued circuits, where real values (instead of boolean values {0,1}) "flow" along edges and interact in gates.
-However, instead of gates such as `AND`, `OR`, `NOT`, etc, we have binary gates such as `*` (multiply), `+` (add), `max` or unary gates such as `exp`, etc. Unlike ordinary (boring) boolean circuits, however, we will eventually also have **gradients** flowing on the same edges of the circuit, but in the opposite direction!
-Okay, but we're getting ahead of ourselves.
+However, instead of gates such as `AND`, `OR`, `NOT`, etc, we have binary gates such as `*` (multiply), `+` (add), `max` or unary gates such as `exp`, etc. Unlike ordinary boolean circuits, however, we will eventually also have **gradients** flowing on the same edges of the circuit, but in the opposite direction!
+But we're getting ahead of ourselves.
 Let's focus and start out simple.

 ### Base Case: Single Gate in the Circuit
 Lets first consider a single, simple circuit with one gate.
 Here's an example: